 - Audit recently completed (under 12 months ago) — schedule the next one based on cycle, not anxiety

-3 Questions to Ask Any Pardot Auditor
+12Which 5 Questions Should You Ask Any Pardot Auditor Before Signing?

-- "What happens after the audit if I don't hire you for implementation?" — A confident auditor is fine handing the findings to your internal team or another vendor.
+- "What happens after the audit if I do not hire you for implementation?" — A confident auditor is fine handing the findings to your internal team or another vendor.
 An auditor who pressures you toward implementation has misaligned incentives — and is incentivized to oversell problems or undersell their severity depending on what serves the next contract.